mittagessen/kraken/docs/ketos.rst

 Testing
 -------

-Picking a particular model from a pool or getting a more detailled look on the recognition accuracy can be done with the `test` command.
-It uses transcribed lines, the test set, in the same format as the `train` command, recognizes the line images with one or more models, and creates a detailled report of the differences from the ground truth for each of them.
+Picking a particular model from a pool or getting a more detailed look on the recognition accuracy can be done with the `test` command.
+It uses transcribed lines, the test set, in the same format as the `train` command, recognizes the line images with one or more models, and creates a detailed report of the differences from the ground truth for each of them.

 ======================================================= ======